 Dental surgeons need in-depth knowledge of the bone tissue status and gingival morphology of atrophic maxillae.
-The aim of this study is to describe preoperative virtual planning of placement of five implants and to compare the plan with the actual surgical results.
-Three-dimensional planning of rehabilitation using software programs enables surgical guides to be specially designed for the implant site and manufactured using 3D printing.
-A patient with five teeth missing was selected for this study.
-The patient’s maxillary region was scanned with CBCT and a cast model was produced.
-After virtual planning using ImplantViewer, five implants were placed using a printed surgical guide.
+The aim of this study is to describe preoperative virtual planning of placement of 5 implants and to compare the plan with the actual surgical results.
+Three-dimensional (3D) planning of rehabilitation using software programs enables surgical guides to be specially designed for the implant site and manufactured using 3D printing.
+A patient with 5 teeth missing was selected for this study.
+The patient's maxillary region was scanned with cone-beam computed tomography (CBCT), and a cast model was produced.
+After virtual planning using ImplantViewer, 5 implants were placed using a printed surgical guide.
 Two weeks after the surgical procedure, the patient underwent another CBCT scan of the maxilla.
 Statistically significant differences were detected between the virtually planned positions and the actual positions of the implants, with a mean deviation of 0.36 mm in the cervical region and 0.7 mm in the apical region.
-The surgical technique used enables more accurate procedures when compared to the conventional technique.
+The surgical technique used enables more accurate procedures compared with the conventional technique.
 Implants can be better positioned, with a high level of predictability, reducing both operating time and patient discomfort.

 - Views Icon Views

 - Share Icon Share

 Michelle Carvalho de Sales, Rafael Maluza Florez, Julianny da Silva Guimaraes, Gustavo Vargas da Silva Salomão, Tamara Kerber Tedesco, Sergio Allegrini; Guided Surgery with 3D Printed Device: A Case Report.
 J Oral Implantol 1 August 2021; 47 (4): 325–332. doi: https://doi.org/10.1563/aaid-joi-D-19-00278

 Download citation file: